- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 The compounds rate anywhere from three to five stars.
 This type of housing can come furnished and fully equipped for residents to move in and out with ease.
 On-site facilities can include swimming pools, tennis courts, libraries, shopping centres, restaurants and bars, and even schools.

 In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet like-minded individuals and to create relationships that ease their transition into new communities.

 Unfortunately, as these compounds are in increasingly high demand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
-Additionally, rent must be paid up front one year in advance prior to taking residence.
+Additionally, a full year's rent must be paid upfront before tenants are able to move in.

 In an effort to reconcile this issue, expats should organise accommodation in Saudi Arabian expat compounds through job contract negotiation prior to arriving in the country.
 In most cases, once an expat has accepted a job in Saudi Arabia, a housing provision is readily stipulated.

 Housing in local neighbourhoods

 Beyond the high walls of the expat compounds, new arrivals will find the hustle and bustle of Saudi Arabian residential areas.
 Expats who don't want to live in a compound have the option of renting in a local neighbourhood.
 Typically, expats would then rent an apartment or villa.

 First, expats should decide which neighbourhood will best suit their needs.
 Then they should spend time driving through the area and looking for 'For Rent' signs outside villas.
 Property owners will often advertise a vacancy in this manner rather than listing with local realtors.
 Consulting with local merchants in the area is also a good way to identify availability and get the best deal possible.